-The first coat should be diluted 30% with water to aid with absorption and adhesion.
+Dilute the first coat with 30% water to aid with absorption and adhesion.
 You will find this will create a good bond.
-This coat should be touch dry after 2 hours and re-coatable after 4 hours at 20°C. Once dry, the second coat should be applied neat – this will provide a good weathering layer.
+This coat should be touch dry after 2 hours and re-coatable after 4 hours at 20°C. Once dry, apply the second coat neat – this will provide a good weathering layer.
 In most cases 2 coats of the Bedec Barn Paint should be sufficient.
 For new timber, a diluted coat and 2 undiluted coats are recommended.

 How To Paint Barn Doors

-The barn doors can be painted in exactly the same way as the main barn!
+Paint the barn doors in exactly the same way as the main barn!